Concept developed by Rick Piercy, a Kindergarten teacher.

 Thunderbird Campus Features

-LUZ Observatory houses multiple video-enhanced optical telescopes used with children and adult programs.
+LUZ Observatory houses multiple video-enhanced optical telescopes used by the High Desert Astronomical Society.

-US Air Force, Link T-40 Jet Flight Simulator used to train students in science and math of aviation.
+US Air Force T-40 Jet Flight Simulator used to teach students the science and math of aviation.

 Corwin Campus Features